 - 5.1.1 An independent director of the Corporation must possess all the qualifications and none of the disqualifications of a regular director.
-He must be independent of Management, substantial shareholdings and material relations, whether it be business or otherwise, which could reasonably be perceived to impede the performance of independent judgment. - 5.1.2 An Independent Director refers to a person who ideally: - 5.1.2.1 Is not or has not been a senior officer or employee of the covered Corporation unless there has been a change in the controlling ownership of the Corporation; - 5.1.2.2 Is not, and has not been in the three years immediately preceding the election, a director of the covered Corporation; a director, officer, employee of the covered Corporation's subsidiaries, associates, affiliates or related companies; or a director, officer, employee of the covered Corporation's substantial shareholders and its related companies; - 5.1.2.3 Has not been appointed in the covered entity, its subsidiaries, associates, affiliates or related companies as Chairman "Emeritus", "Ex-Officio" Directors/Officers or Members of any Advisory Board, or otherwise appointed in a capacity to assist the Board in the performance of its duties and responsibilities within three years immediately preceding the his election; - 5.1.2.4 Is not an owner of more than two percent (2%) of the outstanding shares of the covered Corporation, its subsidiaries, associates, affiliates or related companies; - 5.1.2.5 Is not a relative of a director, officer, or substantial shareholder of the covered Corporation, its subsidiaries, associates, affiliates or related companies or of any of its substantial shareholders.
-For this purpose, relatives include spouse, parent, child, brother, sister and the spouse of such child, brother or sister; - 5.1.2.6 Is not acting as a nominee or representative of any director of the covered Corporation or any of its related companies; - 5.1.2.7 Is not a securities broker-dealer of listed companies and registered issuers of securities.
-"Securities broker-dealer" refers to any person holding any office of trust and responsibility in a broker-dealer firm which includes, among others, a director, officer, principal stockholder, nominee of the firm to the Exchange, associated person or salesman, and an authorized clerk of the broker or dealer;
+He must be independent of Management, substantial shareholdings and material relations, whether it be business or otherwise, which could reasonably be perceived to impede the performance of independent judgment. - 5.1.2 An Independent Director refers to a person who ideally: - (a) Is not or has not been a senior officer or employee of the covered Corporation unless there has been a change in the controlling ownership of the Corporation; - (b) Is not, and has not been in the three years immediately preceding the election, a director of the covered Corporation; a director, officer, employee of the covered Corporation's subsidiaries, associates, affiliates or related companies; or a director, officer, employee of the covered Corporation's substantial shareholders and its related companies; - (c) Has not been appointed in the covered entity, its subsidiaries, associates, affiliates or related companies as Chairman "Emeritus", "Ex-Officio" Directors/Officers or Members of any Advisory Board, or otherwise appointed in a capacity to assist the Board in the performance of its duties and responsibilities within two years immediately preceding the his election; - (d) Is not an owner of more than two percent (2%) of the outstanding shares of the covered Corporation, its subsidiaries, associates, affiliates or related companies;

-- 5.1.2.8 Is not retained, either in his personal capacity or through a firm, as a professional adviser, auditor, consultant, agent or counsel of the covered Corporation, any of its related companies or substantial shareholder, or is otherwise independent of Management and free from any business or other relationship within the three years immediately preceding the date of his election; - 5.1.2.9 Does not engage or has not engaged, whether by himself or with other persons or through a firm of which he is a partner, director or substantial shareholder, in any transaction with the covered Corporation or any of its related companies or substantial shareholders, other than such transactions that are conducted at arm's length and could not materially interfere with or influence the exercise of his independent judgment; - 5.1.2.10 Is not affiliated with any non-profit organization that receives significant funding from the covered Corporation or any of its related companies or substantial shareholders; and - 5.1.2.11 Is not employed as an executive officer of another company where any of the covered Company's executives serves as directors. - 5.1.3 Related companies, as used in this section, refer to (a) the covered entity's holding/parent Corporation; (b) its subsidiaries; and (c) subsidiaries of its holding/parent Corporation. - 5.1.4 If an independent director becomes an officer, consultant, adviser, or employee of the same Corporation, he shall be automatically disqualified from being an independent director.
+- (e) Is not a relative of a director, officer, or substantial shareholder of the covered Corporation, its subsidiaries, associates, affiliates or related companies or of any of its substantial shareholders.
+For this purpose, relatives include spouse, parent, child, brother, sister and the spouse of such child, brother or sister; - (f) Is not acting as a nominee or representative of any director of the covered Corporation or any of its related companies; - (g) Is not a securities broker-dealer of listed companies and registered issuers of securities.
+"Securities broker-dealer" refers to any person holding any office of trust and responsibility in a broker-dealer firm which includes, among others, a director, officer, principal stockholder, nominee of the firm to the Exchange, associated person or salesman, and an authorized clerk of the broker or dealer; - (h) Is not retained, either in his personal capacity or through a firm, as a professional adviser, auditor, consultant, agent or counsel of the covered Corporation, any of its related companies or substantial shareholder, or is otherwise independent of Management and free from any business or other relationship within the two (2) years immediately preceding the date of his election; - (i) Does not engage or has not engaged, whether by himself or with other persons or through a firm of which he is a partner, director or substantial shareholder, in any transaction with the covered Corporation or any of its related companies or substantial shareholders, other than such transactions that are conducted at arm's length and could not materially interfere with or influence the exercise of his independent judgment; - (j) Is not affiliated with any non-profit organization that receives significant funding from the covered Corporation or any of its related companies or substantial shareholders; and - (k) Is not employed as an executive officer of another company where any of the covered Company's executives serves as directors. - 5.1.3 Related companies, as used in this section, refer to (a) the covered entity's holding/parent Corporation; (b) its subsidiaries; and (c) subsidiaries of its holding/parent Corporation. - 5.1.4 If an independent director becomes an officer, consultant, adviser, or employee of the same Corporation, he shall be automatically disqualified from being an independent director.